Gethu: Release

-The satellite rights of the film were sold to Sun TV.
-The film was released on 14 January 2016, coinciding with Pongal, and received negative critical response.
-M Suganth of The Times of India rated it 2.5 out of 5, commenting, "Thirukumaran has the essentials for a high-concept thriller — a determined hitman, an ordinary man who stumbles into a nefarious plot by accident, a sub-plot that provides some mystery, and a bit of family drama.
-It is in his execution that he falters.
-For a thriller clocking in at under two hours, Gethu moves at a pace that is as sleepy as the hill station where the action happens.
-The director's choice of slow motion shots as a device to make the action stylish and prolong the tension in the plot works against the film."
-Sudhir Srinivasan of The Hindu stated, "The whole movie bears the flavour of a short-story adaptation, and at a little over two hours, there isn't too much duration in which to flood the story with masala elements and thoroughly destroy it, although, to its discredit, Gethu certainly does try."
+The film was released on 14 January 2016, coinciding with Pongal.
 The entertainment tax exemption request for the film was denied on the basis that the filmmakers misspelled the English title as "Gethu" instead of "Kethu", the latter being the correct transliteration of a Tamil word.
 Government officials argued that since films released using Tamil words are entitled to an entertainment tax, and that "Gethu" is not a Tamil word, the film would not be entitled to an exemption.
 The matter was heard by the Madras State Court, which ruled that the film was entitled to the entertainment tax exemption.